Campus Hearing Board FAQ

 Some government agencies will dispatch agents directly to our office to request these requests.
 These records will only be given if the agent has a signed released from the student and proper identification.
 The Conduct Record Release Request/Background Check form should still be completed by that agent.

 Please allow at least 48 hours (business days only) for records to be released once all documents are received.

-Requests can be submitted to: firstname.lastname@example.org
+Questions can be submitted to: firstname.lastname@example.org

 Requests to remove a hold can be submitted to: email@example.com